EthenThinkful/we-love-movies-frontend/README.md

 1. Fork / clone this repository.
 1. Run `npm install`.

 Use `npm start` to run the application.
-If you deploy this application, create a `.env.production` file similar to the `.env.development` file.
+Application is deployed on heroku